Angie55/milestoneFour-chocify/TESTING.md

 It now redirects the user to the homepage, this is not ideal but the message displays well.
 Potentially there could be no feedback when the details are updated as you can see the changes in front of you but I think the feedback is required so the user gets clear feedback.
 They can easily go into the Profile again if they want to check.

-##### Future dev
-- Password reset link on this page too.
-- Order displays- This is something I had planned to add so users could see what they had ordered and if had been shipped.
-I added a 'Shipped' Boolean to the order model so an admin could tick it as it would display with the order summery.

 #### Contact us